teableio/teable/README.md

   </a>
 </p>

+# Why Teable?

+No-code tools have significantly speed up how we get things done, allowing everyday folks to build amazing apps and changing the way many work and live.
+People like using spreadsheets to handle their data because it's easy, flexible, and great for team collaboration.
+They also prefer designing their app screens without being stuck with clunky templates.

+Giving non-techy people the ability to create their software sounds exciting.
+But that's just the start:

+- As businesses expand, their data needs intensify.
+No one wishes to hear that once their orders reach 100k, they'll outgrow their current interface.
+Yet, many no-code platforms falter at such scales.
+- Most no-code platforms are cloud-based.
+This means your important data sits with the provider, and switching to another platform can be a headache.
+- Sometimes, no-code tools can't do what you want because of their limitations, leaving users stuck.
+- If a tool becomes essential, you'll eventually need some tech expertise.
+But developers often find these platforms tricky.
+- Maintaining systems with complex setups can be hard for developers, especially if these aren't built using common software standards.
+- Systems that don't use these standards might need revamping or replacing, costing more in the long run.
+It might even mean ditching the no-code route and going back to traditional coding.

+### What we think the future of no-code products look like

+- An interface that anyone can use to build applications easily.
+- Easy access to data, letting users grab, move, and reuse their information as they wish.
+- Data privacy and choice, whether that's in the cloud, on-premise, or even just on your local.
+- It needs to work for developers too, not just everyday users.
+- It should handle lots of data, so it can grow with your business.
+- Flexibility to integrate with other software, combining strengths to get the job done.
+- Last, native AI integration to takes usability to the next level.

+In essence, Teable isn't just another no-code solution, it's a comprehensive answer to the evolving demands of modern software development, ensuring that everyone, regardless of their technical proficiency, has a platform tailored to their needs.

 # ✨Features

+### 📊 Spreadsheet-like interface

+All you want is here

+- Cell Editing: Directly click and edit content within cells.
+- Formula Support: Input mathematical and logical formulas to auto-calculate values.
+- Drag-and-Fill: Drag the edges of cells to auto-populate series or duplicate values.
+- Data Sorting and Filtering: Sort data based on a column or multiple columns; use filters to view specific rows of data.
+- Data Formatting: formatting numbers, date, etc.
+- Row Styling & Conditional Formatting: Change row styles automatically based on specific conditions.
+- Charts & Visualization Tools: Create charts from table data such as bar charts, pie charts, line graphs, etc.
+- Data Validation: Limit or validate data that's entered into cells.
+- Freeze Columns: Freeze left column of the table so they remain visible while scrolling.
+- Import/Export Capabilities: Import data from other formats and export data, e.g., .csv, .xlsx.
+- Undo/Redo: Undo or redo recent changes.
+- Comments & Annotations: Attach comments to rows, providing explanations or feedback for other users.
+- Find & Replace: Search content within the table and replace it with new content.

+### 🗂️ Multiple Views

+Visualize and interact with data in various ways best suited for their specific tasks.

+- Table View: The default view of the table, which displays data in a spreadsheet-like format.
+- Kanban View: Displays data in a Kanban board, which is a visual representation of data in columns and cards.
+- Calendar View: Displays data in a calendar format, which is useful for tracking dates and events.
+- Gallery View: Displays data in a gallery format, which is useful for displaying images and other media.
+- Form View: Displays data in a form format, which is useful for collecting data.
+- Gantt View: Displays data in a Gantt chart, which is useful for tracking project schedules.
+- Timeline View: Displays data in a timeline format, which is useful for tracking events over time.

+### 🚀 Super Fast

+Build in minutes scale to millions

+- Millions of data are easily processed, and there is no pressure to filter and sort
+- Automatic database indexing for maximum speed
+- Supports batch data operations at one time

+### ⚡️ Real-time collaboration

+Designed for teams

+- No need to refresh the page, data update in real time
+- Seamlessly integrate collaboration member invitation and management
+- Perfect permission management mechanism, from table to column level

-### 🧠 Teable Copilot
+### 🧠 Copilot

-Native Integrated AI, Powered by GPT-3.5-turbo
+Native Integrated AI ability

 - Chat 2 App.
 "Create a project management app for me"
 - Chat 2 Chart.
 "Analyze the data in the order table using a bar chart"
 - Chat 2 View.
 "I want to see the schedule for the past week and only display participants"
 - Chat 2 Action.
 "After the order is paid and completed, an email notification will be sent to the customer"
+- More actions...

 ### 🔒 Privacy-First

 You own your data, in spite of the cloud

-- Data storage local first
+- Data is optionally stored locally without server support
 - Offline desktop client support
 - Sync & collaboration to cloud in just one click

-### 🚀 Super Fast

-Build in minutes scale to millions

-- Support for data sets of over one million rows
-- Support database indexes
-- Support server side render

-### ⚡️ Real-time collaboration

-Designed for teams

-- Seamless real-time collaboration among multiple people
-- Thoughtful and detailed permission control ability

 ### 🧩 Extensions